PeterJanssen/Skinet/README.md

 ### Listening to the Stripe CLI webhook

-In any terminal run the following command, Stripe CLI is needed
+In any terminal run the following commands, Stripe CLI is needed

+`stripe login`

+Login into your existing Stripe account.
+The key will expire after 90 days.

+`stripe listen`

+Copy webhook secret into appsettings.json file(s)

 `stripe listen -f https://localhost:5001/api/payments/webhook -e payment_intent.succeeded,payment_intent.payment_failed`

+Keep the console open and you will see payment intent actions after paying for an order in the client.

 ## Roadmap

 ### Frontend

-- Making the frontend responsive
+- Making the frontend fully responsive

 ### Backend